How to Make Iron On Transfers

 It's easy to make your own iron on transfers using free clip art (or a favorite photograph) and special transfer paper you run through your inkjet printer.

-All you need to make an iron on transfer is a photo or large clip art picture, a color printer (and plenty of ink), a word processing program or graphics editing program, a package of iron on transfer paper for your printer, plus a tee shirt or piece of fabric you want to decorate with an iron on transfer.
+All you need to make an iron on transfer is a photo or large clip art picture, a color printer (and plenty of ink), a word processing program or graphics editing program, a package of iron on transfer paper (we suggest this one: Jacquard Iron-On Transfer Paper) for your printer, plus a tee shirt or piece of fabric you want to decorate with an iron on transfer.

 DIY Iron On Transfers

 - digital image: free clip art, scanned image or digital photograph

 - tee shirt or piece of light colored fabric